mlepinski/Data-Structures/Assignment 13/README.md

 **Due: Saturday, December 10th at 11:59pm**

-In this assignment we look at a heap as an efficient way of storing data so that the maximum value is always readily available.
+In this assignment we look at a heap as an efficient way of storing data so that the minimum value is always readily available.
 We often refer to a data structure that makes it easy to find and remove the smallest item as a "Priority Queue".

 **High Level:**